Batavia FTC Robotics State Qualifying Competition

 You may want to bring a back up of the program and an extra computer in case it is needed.

-Don't forget to load the template for your programming language onto the NXT.
+Don't forget to load the templates.
 One of the main issues for not passing inspection and for the robot not running correctly on the playing field is the lack of the template.

 The Programming Templates and Resources page on the FIRST site contains other useful links.